Prag8855/aab/content/guides/permanent-residence.md

 Permanent residence means **more stability**.
 It's better than a [residence permit](/glossary/Aufenthaltstitel) because...

+- **It's more flexible**
+    It's not tied to your income or occupation.
+You can change jobs, start a business or study.
+You don't need permission from the *[[Ausländerbehörde]]*.
 - **It's permanent**
-    You don't need to renew it like a residence permit.[^12] It does not expire if you [lose your job](/guides/losing-your-job).
-It only expires if you [travel outside of Germany](#travel-as-a-permanent-resident) for a long time, or if you get deported.
+    You don't need to renew it every 2-3 years.[^12] It does not expire if you [lose your job](/guides/losing-your-job).
+It only expires if you get deported or [travel outside of Germany](#travel-as-a-permanent-resident) for a long time.
-- **It's flexible**
-    It's not tied to your income or occupation.
-You can change jobs, start a business or study, without permission from the *[[Ausländerbehörde]]*.
-- **It's trusted**
+- **It's more trusted**
-    It's easier to get a loan, get a mortgage, or find an apartment when you are a permanent resident.[^8]
+    It's easier to open a bank account, get a loan, get a mortgage, or find an apartment when you are a permanent resident.[^8]

 You might also [qualify for German citizenship](#citizenship).
 It's better than permanent residence.